czcorpus/vert-tagextract/README.md

 ```

 Or in case we want to add multiple corpora to a single database
-(e.g. in case of InterCorp):
+(e.g. in case of *InterCorp*):

 ```
 vte create path/to/config1.json
-vte update path/to/config2.json
+vte append path/to/config2.json
-vte update path/to/config3.json
+vte append path/to/config3.json
 ...
-vte update path/to/configN.json
+vte append path/to/configN.json
 ```

 In this case, a proper *selfJoin* must be configured for KonText to be able to